 You can read more about the scheme in detail and how it fits into the PCC’s statutory duties in the Annual Report.

-New ICVs will be comprehensiveley trained and supported by the team Co-Ordinator and deputies, will undertake a 'mock' visit to familiarise themselves with the role and will have the option of having a 'buddy' to ensure they feel supported and welcomed into the role.
-If you feel this is something you would like to become involved in please contact the OPCC at firstname.lastname@example.org or by calling 0116 229 8980 for more information.
+New ICVs will be comprehensiveley trained and supported by the Scheme Manager, will undertake a 'mock' visit to familiarise themselves with the role and will have the option of having a 'buddy' to ensure they feel supported and welcomed into the role.
+We asked a current ICV to give her views on her time and experiences in the scheme and you can read her thoughts here: Independent Custody Visitor Blog.

-A comprehensive training programme is provided and includes sessions on the legal and procedural aspects of the role, the relevant aspects of Code C of PACE and the Human Rights Act, health and safety, data protection, the role of the Custody Sergeant, police complaints procedures and diversity awareness.
+A comprehensive training programme is provided and includes sessions on the legal and procedural aspects of the role, the relevant aspects of Code C of PACE and the Human Rights Act, health and safety, data protection, the role of the Custody Sergeant, police complaints procedures and equality and diversity awareness.
 There is also ongoing support from other ICVs and the Scheme Manager.

 For more information please go to our Frequently Asked Questions page.

-Please find below documentation in relation to the Custody Visiting Scheme:-
+Please find below documentation in relation to the Custody Visiting Scheme: